JREAM/config-virtualenv/README.rst

     local.py
     local.py.example

-These each can be seen on my sample project:
+These each can be seen on my sample project: https://github.com/dansackett/django_template/tree/master/project_name/settings

 Summary
 ^^^^^^^

 This structure seems to work well for me and keeps me very organized.
 Once that's in place, we can run Django commands, build apps, and get the app running and deployed seamlessly.
-If you'd like to use this template, check out:
+If you'd like to use this template, I made it easy with the template I mentioned above.
+There are instructions on that to help you get started.